Posterior Tibial Tendonitis: Symptoms, Treatment Protocol, and Recovery Timeline

 What Is the Posterior Tibial Tendon?

-The posterior tibial tendon runs up the inside of your ankle, connecting the tibialis posterior muscle (buried deep in your calf) to the bones in the arch of your foot.
+The posterior tibial tendon runs along the inside of your ankle, connecting the tibialis posterior muscle deep in your calf to the bones of your foot’s arch.

-Every time your foot hits the ground and pushes off, the posterior tibial tendon locks your ankle in place and maintains your arch in a rigid, stable position.
+Every time your foot hits the ground and pushes off, the posterior tibial tendon locks your ankle in place and holds your arch rigid under load.

 Posterior tibial tendon anatomy diagram for runners